UMNO Youth: Anthem

-Leadership
+And of our race and nation.

+Organisational structure

+The UMNO Youth Movement was established over the party’s recognition of the need for a dedicated youth wing to support and develop future leadership within UMNO.
+The movement serves as a platform for grooming potential leaders, with members expected to demonstrate commitment and leadership capabilities at the youth level before assuming positions within the wider party structure.
+In this regard, UMNO Youth functions as an integral component of the party’s organisational framework.
+The wing has also been noted for its role in articulating sensitive or controversial issues, reflecting the comparatively assertive and activist orientation commonly associated with youth organisations.

 Hierarchy

 The UMNO Youth is led by the youth chief, followed by the vice youth chief and 20 youth executive committee members or "EXCOs" which all are elected through UMNO party elections.
 The youth chief would then have the executive power to appoint the secretary, treasurer, information chief, executive secretary and up to 15 youth EXCOs.
 There are other positions such as permanent chairman and deputy permanent chairman who holds less executive power within the youth wing where they are in charge of chairing the annual UMNO general assembly or Perhimpunan Agung UMNO (PAU) for the youth wing.

 All of the positions mentioned are apparent in various levels, which it can be present at branch level (Cawangan), followed with divisional (Bahagian), to state (Negeri), and finally national (Pusat).
 Oftentimes, most national youth leaders hold divisional posts.
 For example, Muhamad Akmal Saleh and Nazif Najib are both division heads of their respective constituencies, and various national youth EXCOs are also youth division heads.
 In order to hold divisional, state or national level positions, all youth leaders must first hold branch level positions beforehand.